Make an appeal | Redland City Council

 Make an appeal

-If you have received an infringement notice but believe that there are circumstances that need to be considered, you can make an appeal to Redland City Council and request Council to review your infringement.
-Infringement notices are only withdrawn in extraordinary circumstances and all requests for review must be submitted by the person issued with the infringement notice.
+If you have received an infringement notice but believe that there are circumstances that need to be considered, you can appeal to Redland City Council.
+Infringement notices are only withdrawn in extraordinary circumstances and all review requests must be submitted by the person issued with the infringement notice.

-Please note that the following examples are not regarded as reasons to appeal an infringement notice:
+The following examples are not regarded as reasons to appeal an infringement notice and are unlikely to result in infringement withdrawal:

 • financial hardship – if you are unable to pay the infringement then an application can be made for a payment plan